Frail but feisty Masur opens Baltic music festival

 Of course, with an orchestra of more than 90 young people, there was more on the agenda than just making music.

-"The main thing for me is the people that you meet," said Jason Denner, 27, a San Diego clarinetist now based in Berlin.
+"The main thing for me is the people that you meet," said Jason Denner, 27, a San Diego clarinettist now based in Berlin.

 "It's in one sense the connections for work, but also you meet some really pretty cool musicians.
 For a long time this orchestra has attracted the type of person who is willing to take a lot of risks and wants to do things a little bit differently and doesn't necessarily want to be first chair in the Berlin Philharmonic."